-Performance Criteria (1) Limited or No Proficiency (2) Some Proficiency (3) Proficiency (4) High Proficiency Score 2a) Identify an appropriate set of realistic constraints and performance criteria with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors No consideration of public health, safety or welfare.
-No consideration of any global, cultural, social, environmental or economic factors.
-A large number of codes, standards or performance criteria are missing or unclear. welfare and/or global, cultural, social, environmental or economic factors.
+Performance Criteria (1) Limited or No Proficiency (2) Some Proficiency (3) Proficiency (4) High Proficiency Scor public health, safety, and welfare, as well as global, cultural, social, health, safety or welfare.
+No consideration of any Some consideration of public health, safety or welfare and/or global, cultural, social, environmental or economic factors.
 Is able to identify some codes & standards, but important elements are missing.
-Identifies & documents some performance criteria, global, cultural, social, environmental or Prevents a multifaceted approach that fully considers the public health, safety and welfare as well as the global, cultural, social, environmental or economic factors.
+Identifies & documents some performance criteria, but important elements are missing or unclear global, cultural, social, environmental or Prevents a multifaceted approach that fully considers the public health, safety and welfare as well as the global, cultural, social, environmental or economic factors.
 Thoroughly presents most important, relevant codes & standards applying to project.
-Clearly identifies & documents in-depth performance criteria.
-2b) Create a detailed design/solution within realistic constraints.
-Is unable to create a design or solution with sufficient detail or documentation.
-Does not address constraints.
-Design or solution has some, but inadequate detail or documentation or does not address constraints. · ' Applies engineering principles to solution.
+Clearly identifies & documents in-depth performance criteria. - Design or solution has some, but inadequate detail or documentation or does not address constraints.
+Creates design or solution with adequate detail and documentation.
+Incorporates and addresses constraints.
+Applies engineering principles to solution.
 Creates design with high level of detail and appropriate documentation.
 Thoroughly addresses constraints.
 2c) Generate one or more creative solutions to meet the criteria and constraints.
 Is unable to generate a creative, workable, usable, or realistic solution.
-Does not recognize constraints or identify criteria. , , , , Generates one or more workable, usable, or creative solutions.
+Does not recognize constraints or identify criteria.
+Generates a solution but does not demonstrate creativity or the ability to think through alternatives.
+Design may not be workable, useable or realistic.
+Misses important constraints or criteria. and constraints.
+Generates one or more workable, usable, or creative solutions.
 Demonstrates ability to see unique alternatives.
 Recognizes and addresses constraints thoroughly.
 2d) Plan and manage a small technical project.
 Does not develop a task/timeline, does not implement project with success, or does not provide documentation.
 Does not meet deadline.
 Defines task and timeline with some elements missing or unrealistic.
 Implements project but misses important elements.
 Documentation is provided but needs more detail.
-May not meet deadline. documentation, meets deadline.
+May not meet deadline.
+Defines basic tasks and timelines, implements project, including testing and basic documentation, meets deadline.
 Defines realistic and detailed tasks and timelines, implements project in exemplary fashion, performs thorough testing, documents important procedures or processes in detail, completes plan on time.